ferrebarrat/brrtfetch/README.md

   * [fastfetch](https://github.com/fastfetch-cli/fastfetch) (default)
   * [hyfetch](https://github.com/hykilpikonna/hyfetch)
-  * Or any command you like, it can be specified with '-info "neofetch --off"' or even '-info "echo $USER"' or anything custom if you want.
+  * Or any command you like, it can be specified with `-info "neofetch --off"` or even `-info "echo $USER"` or anything custom if you want.

   ```bash
   apt install fastfetch # only works on Debian 13+, see fastfetch docs for other version and distros